Responding to requests from our CFG® community and other collaborators, NSRF is creating some new training opportunities

-This new on-site training explores the concept of Belonging Mindset and its intersection with Critical Friends Group work and NSRF protocols.
+This new on-site training explores the concept of Building Belonging in the Classroom and its intersection with Critical Friends Group work and NSRF protocols.
 Michele Mattoon recently gave a TEDxBloomington talk about the power of Belonging and our responsibility to help create that feeling in our local environments.
 By promoting a sense of belonging in the classroom and/or in advisory groups, you’ll see positive transformation in your school culture, educator job satisfaction, and student achievement.

-In this new training, teachers will learn practical activities and protocols specifically for the classroom.
-The training will teach the basics of growth mindset, belonging mindset, and purpose and relevance mindset so you can strengthen your students’ sense of belonging while boosting their academic achievement.
+In this new training, teachers learn practical activities and protocols specifically for the classroom.
+The training teaches the basics of growth mindset, belonging mindset, and purpose and relevance mindset so you can strengthen your students’ sense of belonging while boosting their academic achievement.
 This five-day training will give you tools to:

 build an atmosphere of safety and trust in your classroom,